Guide To WordPress Custom Post Types

 How To Create A Custom Post Type Manually?

-If you’d prefer to create your own post type manually, you can use the Add New Post Type button which will let you select what kind of post type you want to create.
+If you’d prefer to create your own post type manually, you can use the Add New Post Type button, which will let you select the type of post type you want to create.
 For this, we’ll assume that we want to create a custom post type with a custom title, draft option, and category.
 Give your post type a title and then select the Categories option.
 Here, you can select the category that you want to create.

-Underneath this, if you don’t want to make your post type publicly available, click on the box next to Visibility.
-And use the drop-down list to select Private.
-Now that it’s all set up we’ll need to activate our post type.
+Underneath this, if you want to keep your post type private, click on the box next to Visibility.
+Use the drop-down list to select Private.
+Now that it’s all setup, we’ll need to activate our post type.
 Click on Save Changes in the upper right-hand corner.
 Once your post type is activated, go ahead and click on Add New once more so that you can add content for your new custom post type.
-You’ll now see it listed in your WordPress dashboard along with Posts and Pages.
+You’ll now see it listed in your WordPress dashboard, along with Posts and Pages.

 Final Verdict:

 It all comes down to how you want to use your WordPress.
-If you want to get more specific, control your content and post types, and manage them in a better way than before.
+If you want to get more specific, control your content and post types and manage them better than before.
 And then this is a great way you can do it.
-In some cases, you’re expecting visitors or users of the website/blog to be accessing the content in groups or categories.
+In some cases, you’re expecting visitors or users of the website/blog to access the content in groups or categories.
 There are a lot of advantages to using post types when creating custom WordPress sites.
 The ability to categorize content and keep it in a specific place is one of the most helpful things that can be accomplished using WordPress custom post types.

 February 18, 2023 wordpress tutorials